paulscherrerinstitute/wica-http/README.md

 ## Wica Channel

-The *WicaChannel* abstraction represents a readable or writable *control point* in the environment of the backend control system.
+The **WicaChannel** abstraction represents a readable or writable *control point* in the environment of the backend control system.
 Each channel is associated with the following subtypes:
-* *WicaChannelName* - an abstraction which specifies the network protocol required to communicate with the control point, the name by which it is known to the control system, together with an instance specifier (required to ensure uniqueness).
+* **WicaChannelName** - an abstraction which specifies the network protocol required to communicate with the control point, the name by which it is known to the control system, together with an instance specifier (required to ensure uniqueness).
-* *WicaChannelMetadata* - an abstraction representing the properties of the control point that are read out when it comes online but which thereafter remain unchanged.
+* **WicaChannelMetadata** - an abstraction representing the properties of the control point that are read out when it comes online but which thereafter remain unchanged.
 These include, typically, properties which describe the control point's underlying nature (for example the physical quantity that the control point represents, the expected operating limits, the values which correspond to error or warning condition etc. etc.)
-* *WicaChannelValue* - an abstracting representing the properties of the control point which reflect its instantaneous state.
+* **WicaChannelValue** - an abstraction representing the properties of the control point which reflect its instantaneous state.
 These include, typically,  whether the channel is online or offline, the raw value and timestamp obtained when the channel was last read out, and whether an alarm or warning condition exists.
-* *WicaChannelProperties* - an abstraction defining the configuration of the channel, including, typically, whether the channel is to be monitored or polled, the numeric precision to be used when transferring data, the details of any filtering that is to be applied.
+* **WicaChannelProperties** - an abstraction defining the configuration of the channel, including, typically, whether the channel is to be monitored or polled, the numeric precision to be used when transferring data, the details of any filtering that is to be applied.

 ## Wica Stream

-The *WicaStream* abstraction represents an immutable aggregation of Wica Channels which can be created and subscribed to by HTTP operation on the server.
+The **WicaStream** abstraction represents an immutable aggregation of Wica Channels which can be created and subscribed to by HTTP operation on the server.
 Each WicaStream is associated with a **WicaStreamProperties** object which define the behaviour of the stream and the default values for the properties of its underlying Wica Channels.